BeMoreHumanOrg/bemorehuman/README.md

 smart event model.
   - see nginx.conf in bemorehuman/config dir for a sample of how to configure nginx for bemorehuman
 - You can get standard fcgi from lots of places; I used: https://github.com/toshic/libfcgi
-  - on Debian or Ubuntu, install libfcgi-dev OR
+  - on Debian or Ubuntu, install libfcgi-dev
   - on Void Linux, install fcgi-devel
   - on NetBSD, install www/fcgi
 - An implementation of protobuf-c:
-  - on Debian or Ubuntu via "sudo apt install libprotobuf-c-dev protobuf-c-compiler" OR
+  - on Debian or Ubuntu, "sudo apt install libprotobuf-c-dev protobuf-c-compiler"
-  - on Void Linux via "sudo xbps-install protobuf-c-devel" OR
+  - on Void Linux, install protobuf-c-devel
   - on NetBSD, install devel/protobuf-c
-  - from github.com/protobuf-c
+  - OR on any OS from github.com/protobuf-c

   If you don't have a recgen.proto in the bemorehuman/recgen dir (it should already be there)
   - modify recgen.proto as needed then generate the recgen .c and .h (recgen.pb-c.c/.h) on command line: